feeschmidts/feeschmidts.github.com/README.md

 2 When running 'vagrant up' you might encounter "The SSH command responded with a non-zero exit status".
 This means that there are several vagrant instances running.
 Go to your virtual machine manager and halt/ shutdown any machines that are running.
 You should only work on one machine at a time so run 'vagrant halt' after each session.

------ updating -----

-To update the basic framework freshly-squeezed
-    cd into repositry
-    bower update

-To get bower to work on vagrant by reinstalling a different node version.

-    sudo add-apt-repository ppa:chris-lea/node.js
-    sudo apt-get update
-    sudo apt-get -y install nodejs // if not run previously sudo apt-get install git-core

-To install a specific bower repo
-    node_modules/.bin/bower install [package name]